-Delicious black bean salsa filled with corn, tomatoes, peppers, red onions, lime juice and fresh cilantro.
-A delicious Mexican appetizer that everyone loves!
+Delicious black bean salsa is an easy recipe with corn, tomatoes, peppers, red onions, lime juice and fresh cilantro.
+A delicious Mexican party appetizer that everyone loves!

 - Corn: For this recipe you can used canned or frozen corn.
 If frozen, you’ll want to thaw and then make sure to drain very well.
 I love using the roasted frozen corn in my dip.